 Lucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
 Along the way they encounter dragons, dwarves, merfolk, and a band of lost warriors before reaching the edge of the world.

-Although this film was quite successful (nearly US$420M box-office on a budget of US$225M), it was far from the blockbuster success of the first film.
+Although this film was quite successful (nearly 420 million dollars at the box-office, on a budget of 225 million dollars), it was far from the blockbuster success of the first film.
 As a result, Disney declined co-production on the rest of the series.
 The next film in the series, The Chronicles of Narnia: The Voyage of the Dawn Treader (2010), was co-produced by Walden Media and a new creative partner, 20th Century Fox.
 See more »

 51 of 105 people found this review helpful.

 Was this review helpful to you?